CSB-KaracaLab/prot-on/EvoEF/README.md

 ---------------------
   The following useful functions are supported by EvoEF:

-  o  compute the stability of a given protein molecule in PDB format.
+* compute the stability of a given protein molecule in PDB format.

-  o  compute the binding affinity of protein-protein dimeric complexes.
+* compute the binding affinity of protein-protein dimeric complexes.

-  o  repair incomplete side chains of user-provided model and minimize
-     energy of give model to reduce possible steric clashes.
+* repair incomplete side chains of user-provided model and minimize energy of give model to reduce possible steric clashes.

-  o  build mutation model.
+* build mutation model.

-  o  optimize the hydrogen position of hydroxyl groups.
+* optimize the hydrogen position of hydroxyl groups.

 Installation